Rigging & Aerial Safety

 The Rising's Rigging

-The Rising: Victoria Centre for Circus Arts' aerial circus rigging was designed and executed by Professional Aerial Circus Rigger, Performer, and Costume Circus Structure Designer Peter Boulanger.
+The Rising: Victoria Centre for Circus Arts' aerial rigging was designed by and installation was overseen by Peter Boulanger, the technical director of the Underground Circus.

-Peter Boulanger is a former Cirque du Soleil Artist, Ecole Nationale de Cirque artist, and Co-Owner/Artistic Director of The Underground Circus - Vancouver's Premier Professional Circus Company.
+Peter is a live load rigging specialist with over 30 years experience rigging for circus, theatre, stunts and special events.
+He is a former Cirque du Soleil Artist, Ecole Nationale de Cirque graduate, and Technical Director of The Underground Circus.

 Learn more about Underground Circus by visiting their website: https://undergroundcircus.ca/